beuthbot/rasa/README.md

 ## Overview

 As part of the chatbot-project, microservices are supposed to run in Docker-Containers.
 In order to start several different services in containers at the same time, a Docker-Compose-File should be created.
 A Docker-Image is used for the Rasa NLU.
+Duckling has also been added as an Docker-Image for capturing date entries and allows to parse dates in a structured text.

 ```bash
 version: '3.0'